Norm Van Lier: Media career

+Public service

+Van Lier was a member of Project Teamwork, a group formed by the Reebok Foundation working to improve racial and human rights sensitivity in school-age children.

 Legacy

 On June 21, 2008, Van Lier was inducted into the WPIAL Hall of Fame.
 "Western Pennsylvania is football country, but my years are considered the golden era of basketball not only in the state but maybe the country," Van Lier said that night.
 "Uniontown, Midland, Schenley and Ambridge could play with anybody, anytime and in any era in the country."

 Death

 On February 25, 2009, Van Lier was unexpectedly absent from his scheduled television appearance on Comcast SportsNet following a Bulls game.
 He was found dead in his apartment in Chicago's Near West Side neighborhood on February 26, 2009.
+He had a pacemaker implanted five months earlier.
 Fellow Bulls broadcaster and former Bulls head coach Johnny "Red" Kerr also died later that day.